Frequently Asked Questions

 Differences from Node.js

-Even though Membrane programs are written in TypeScript/JavaScript, they work differently from typical Node.js or browser programs in a couple of fundamental ways:
+Section titled “Differences from Node.js”Even though Membrane programs are written in TypeScript/JavaScript, they work differently from typical Node.js or browser programs in a few fundamental ways:

-- Membrane programs are durable
+- Membrane programs are durable.
+There’s no need to store

-- There’s no need to store data in external databases or files—use the
+data in external databases or files—use the

 state

-object instead - Actions can run indefinitely (e.g.
+object instead.
+Actions can run indefinitely (e.g.await

-- All communication happens through the graph
+- All communication happens through the graph.
+Even

 fetch

-is implemented using graph nodes
+is implemented using graph nodes.

 Do npm modules work?